f4z3r/.bootstrap/fs-structure.md

 - `dev`: for any development work we are doing.
 - `dev/opt`: for any external development code.
 Only if not pertaining to binaries that are running on the system.
 - `data`: for information meant to be long lasting.
+This does not include documents.
+It should only contain raw data.
 - `tmp`: for temporary information meant to be persistent across boots.
 - `tmp/play`: directory meant to contain data used to play around with technologies.
 - `vms`: directory containing guest VMs.